The PostgreSQL Editor For pgvector

 Explore production scale vector datasets.

-- 200 projections
+- 100 projections

-- 50,000,000 projected rows
+- 40,000,000 projected rows

 Frequently Asked Questions

-Add two connection strings.
+Add add your database with two connection strings.

 Explore.
 Your local dashboard streams queries directly from your database in both the SQL editor and projection view.